borchand/aigs/docs/mcts.typ

 - Copy your minimax function, and add a depth parameter
 - Modify the function to return winner if terminated or heuristic value of depth is 0
+- Think about how a neural network could be used here